nomilous/ipso/README.md

 ```

-It supports tagged objects for multiple subsequent injections.
+It supports taging objects for multiple subsequent injections by tag.

 ```coffee